 The Danish Labour Market Fund for Posted Workers

-Employees posted to work in Denmark and covered by a collective agreement can, in some circumstances, receive their salary via the Danish Labour Market Fund for Posted Workers if they cannot get their employer to pay.
+Posted workers covered by a collective agreement may, in certain cases, receive assistance from the Danish Labour Market Fund for Posted Workers if their employer refuses to pay.

-The main organisation for 14 employers’ organisations in the private sector within industry, trade, services and construction.
+The umbrella organisation for 14 employers’ organisations in the private labour market within industry, trade, transport, service and construction.

 Telephone: +45 33 38 90 00

-The umbrella organisation for trade unions and cartels.
-Represents 1.4 million members across various sectors.
+Umbrella organisation for a large number of trade unions.
+Represents 1.4 million members across different sectors.

 Telephone: +45 35 24 60 00